trivialmips/TrivialMIPS/doc/address_allocation.md

 ### GPIO

 The first register(`0x06000000`) of GPIO contains the status of switches and is read-only.
-The second(`0x06000004`) and the third(`0x06000008`) can be written, respectively changing the status of 7-segment displays and leds, whose higher 16-bits are always ignored, except the highest bit of `0x06000004` incicating whether to decode the lowest 8 bits of itself.
+The second(`0x06000004`) and the third(`0x06000008`) can be written, respectively changing the status of 7-segment displays and leds, whose higher 16-bits are always ignored, except the highest bit of `0x06000004` incicating whether to decode the lowest 8 bits of itself (0 to decode, 1 to display raw data).

 ### Timer